 Looking to meet people, find out more about your community, or help out in some way?
-We have several local organizations who welcome participants and volunteers.
+We have several local organizations that welcome participants and volunteers.

 If your group would like to be listed on this page, please contact us so we can add you.